15 Sydney Opera House Facts

 - Due to disagreements, Utzon left the project before the building was completed.

-- 14 years later, in October 1973, the Sydney Opera House was opened by Queen Elisabeth.
+- Fourteen years later, in October 1973, the Sydney Opera House was opened by Queen Elisabeth.

 - The first Opera performance that took place was War and Peace.

 - The original cost estimate for the building was 7millions in 1957.
-The final cost at the opening was 102millions.
+The final cost at the opening was 102 million.

-- The project was financed mainly by the government, and part of the cost was covered through a public lottery.
+- The government financed the project, covering part of the cost through a public lottery.

-- In 1998 the opening of the 5th theatre brought the construction cost of the entire complex to 160millions Australian dollars.
+- In 1998 the opening of the 5th theatre brought the construction cost of the entire complex to 160 million Australian dollars.

 - The shell roof sections are made of 2194 pre-cast concrete totalling a weight of 15 tons.

-- In the Opera House, there are 2 opera theatres, 1 drama theatre, 1concert hall, 1 recital hall and over 1000 rooms.
+- The Opera House has two opera theatres, one drama theatre, one concert hall, 1 recital hall and over 1000 rooms.

-- Over 3000 events take place all year round and attract an audience of 2millions per year.
+- Over 3000 events are taking place year-round, attracting an audience of 2millions per year.

-- Over 250,000 visitors take a guided walking tour, and over 6millions visitors come to see the Sydney Opera House every year.
+- Over 250,000 visitors take a guided walking tour, and over 6millions visitors visit the Sydney Opera House annually.

 - In 2004 the former reception hall was redesigned by Utzon and renamed after him: The Utzon room is the only authentic interior design by Utzon.